rehanvipin/work/content/misc/web-auth.md

 kerberos is a good option inside an enterprise. it provides a convenient SSO experience when combined with SPNEGO. session tokens passed on as cookies can also work depending on the use case.

-I'm gonna look at some relatively modern ones:
+I'm gonna look at some relatively modern ones.
-* SAML
-* OAUTH 2
-* OIDC
-* JWT ??
+Note that unlike the above, these aren't cryptographic protocols.
+In the end they still use one of the above ways to authenticate the user at some point.

 ## OIDC
-OIDC is an authentication mechanism built on top of OAuth 2.0.
+OAuth 2.0 is the main thing.
+OIDC is just a standard way to do authentication with OAuth.
+Else ppl were making their own implementaitons.
 OAuth 2.0 itself is an authorization protocol to provide one app (e.g., App A) access to a user's resources in another app (e.g., App B), after authenticating the user & getting their consent via an authorization server.
 In the case of OIDC, the App A also gets an ID card of the user along with the access token of App B.
 That ID card is sent as a JWT (JSON Web Token), which is a format.